rock-core/rock-and-syskit/source/libraries/geometric_transformations.html.md

 Regarding the last point: even though the "X-forward and Z-up" convention guideline already constrains choices, there are quite a few things for which "forward" and "up" are not obvious choices (example: a propeller)

+That documentation may be included:

+- in the algorithm's class or namespace documentation if these frames are used as part of the algorithm's public interface
+- within methods/functions that define them for intermediate frames

 ## Conventions